idmken/idmken.github.io/refs/idmrefs.md

 ## Guides

 1. [The Complete JSON Tutorial By: Dan Englishby](https://www.codewall.co.uk/the-complete-json-tutorial-quickly-learn-json/){:target="_blank"} #Great guide on how to understand and use JSON.
-2. [ABAC on AWS Tutorial By: AWS](https://docs.aws.amazon.com/IAM/latest/UserGuide/tutorial_attribute-based-access-control.html){:target="_blank"} #Want to try this out and see if you can do the same with tags on Azure.
+JSON format is used by cloud-based identity vendors to either share information or write access policies.

 ## Free IAM or IAM-Related Training
-1. [Okta Basics Curriculum by Okta (Six hours)](https://www.okta.com/training/okta-basics-curriculum-for-workforce-identity/){:target="_blank"} #Free for customers.
+1. [Okta Basics Curriculum by Okta (Six hours)](https://www.okta.com/training/okta-basics-curriculum-for-workforce-identity/){:target="_blank"} #Free for customers, but also developers and you can get a free developer account.
 Solid Identity basics with how to deploy them on Okta.
 2. [MITRE ATT&CK for Cyber Threat Intelligence Training By MITRE (Four Hours)](https://attack.mitre.org/resources/training/cti/){:target="_blank"} #How to use MITRE ATT&CK which includes identity-based attack vectors.
 3. [Introduction to Google Cloud Identity by Google on Coursera (Eight Hours)](https://www.coursera.org/learn/cloud-identity){:target="_blank"} #Free content and hands-on training with trial GCP account.
 Pay if you want a certificate.
 Good intro course on cloud identity management and specifically Google Cloud Directory, SSO, MDM, and security.